 Articles and think pieces

-If there’s an architectural issue you’d like to write about for the trade press, I can help you turn it into a persuasive piece of writing.
-But sometimes being an expert can make it difficult to set things down on paper in a coherent way.
-You know too much, you can’t let go of the details, and there’s no such thing as a beginning, a middle or an end.
+If there’s an architectural issue you’d like to write about for the trade press, I can help you turn it into a persuasive and well-structured piece of writing.

 I write press releases which talk about your buildings in the best possible light and tell journalists everything they need to know.